Who are the Institutional Holders in Upwork Inc. (UPWK)?

 Analyst recommendations provided by FactSet shows that the consensus forecast for Upwork Inc. (UPWK) is a “Buy”.
 6 analysts offering their recommendations for the stock have an average rating of 1.70, where 1 rate it as a Hold and 0 think it is a “Overweight”.
 5 of the analysts rate the stock as a “Buy”.
 0 analysts have rated the stock as a Sell or Underperform.

-Upwork Inc. is expected to release its quarterly report on 05/12/2021 and quarterly earnings per share for the current quarter are estimated at -$0.04 with sales reaching $107.21M over the same period.The EPS is expected to grow by 18.90% this year, but quarterly earnings will post 23.30% year-over-year.
-Quarterly sales are estimated to grow 28.90% in year-over-year returns.
+Upwork Inc. is expected to release its quarterly report on 05/12/2021 and quarterly earnings per share for the current quarter are estimated at -$0.04 with sales reaching $108.65M over the same period.The EPS is expected to shrink by -27.00% this year, but quarterly earnings will post 25.00% year-over-year.
+Quarterly sales are estimated to grow 30.60% in year-over-year returns.

 Upwork Inc. (UPWK) Insider Activity